 Mundo Goes for a Ride

-Mundo and several associates were fed up with Capone’s business tactics, which tainted their lives and their livelihoods.
-Despite the inherent risk, they decided to work with police and prosecutors, which were desperate to find any means to indict Al Capone.
+Mundo and several associates were fed up with Capone’s business tactics tainting their lives and livelihoods.
+Despite the inherent risk, they decided to work with police and prosecutors, who were desperate to find any means to indict Al Capone.
 They would testify against the Chicago Outfit in hopes of bringing an end to the rampant violence.

 But Johnny never got the chance.

-In late June,1931, Johnny Mundo disappeared.
+In late June of 1931, Johnny Mundo disappeared.
 Several witnesses attested they saw him escorted into a waiting car and driven away, and the worst was feared.
-Newspapers related the era’s euphemism “taken for a ride”, which meant Johnny would be found dead.
-Although Rose, staying at her in-laws’ house while waiting for news, held out hope for his survival, her hopes were dashed when a badly-decomposed body was discovered on a Dyer farm near the Illinois border.
+Newspapers related the era’s ominous euphemism “taken for a ride”, which meant Johnny would be found dead.
+Rose held out hope for his survival, but her hopes were dashed when a badly-decomposed body was discovered on a Dyer farm near the Illinois border.

 Identification was nearly impossible.
-The victim’s teeth had been shattered by the fatal beating and acid had been sprayed on the victim’s face and hands, eliminating identification by photos or fingerprints.
+The victim’s teeth and jaw had been shattered by the brutal beating.
+His killers had sprayed acid on the the body’s face and hands, eliminating identification by photos or fingerprints.
 In the end, a swath of plaid clothing and a watch were used to confirm the truth: it was the body of Johnny Mundo.

 Several newspapers perpetuated rumors of Johnny Mundo’s business interests, but the majority of these rumors could not be substantiated.
-As Rose stated before, during, and after the funeral, Johnny was not a gangster, or a smuggler, but just a businessman.
-Hundreds of cars arrived at his funeral, where Johnny was buried at Hammond’s Elmwood Cemetery in a $2500 silver casket (sadly, hermetically-sealed because of the advantaged decomposition)…equivalent to costing almost $40,000 in 2019.
+As Rose stated before, during, and after the funeral, Johnny was not a gangster, or a smuggler.
+He was just a businessman.
+Hundreds of cars arrived at his funeral at Hammond’s Elmwood Cemetery in a $2500 silver casket (hermetically-sealed because of the advantaged decomposition)…equivalent to costing almost $40,000 in 2019.
 Mourners from the business community, friends, relatives, and several Chicagoland gangs showed up to pay their respects.